Dream Chasers Records

 Dream Chasers Records is an American record label founded by American rapper Meek Mill.
-The label is a joint venture with Roc Nation.
+The label is a former joint venture with Roc Nation.
 The name was taken from his well-received mixtape series Dreamchasers.

 History

 On October 26, 2012, Meek Mill announced the launch of his own record label imprint, Dream Chasers Records, with the flagship artists Louie V. Gutta, Lee Mazin and Goldie.
 In April 2013, he also signed 17-year-old Louisiana rapper Lil Snupe moments after hearing his demo.
 The label has since released mixtapes by Louie V. Gutta and Lil Snupe.

 On June 20, 2013, exactly one week after his eighteenth birthday, Lil Snupe was murdered at an apartment building in Winnfield, Louisiana, by two gunshots to the chest.
 A warrant was issued for 36-year-old Tony Holden in connection with the shooting.
 Holden was on the run from police for four days before turning himself in to authorities.